Can Machine Learning help reduce flights delay?

 Flight delays cost the American airline industry alone $22 billion yearly.
-Sometimes multiple delay events are so intertwined that it is impossible for an airport management team to segregate their sources.
-Thus leaving each stakeholder: security, maintenance crew, fuelling crew, technical crew, involved in the generation of the delay without means to anticipate and therefore manage it.
+Sometimes multiple delay events are so intertwined that it is impossible for an airport management team to segregate their sources, leaving each stakeholder: security, maintenance crew, fueling crew, technical crew, involved in the generation of the delay without means to anticipate and therefore manage it.

-However, since June 2003, the airlines report both on-time data and report the causes of delays and cancellations in Europe and America alike.
-These existing Data can be used to nourish predictive models, which in turn will provide an estimate of future flight delays.
+However, since June 2003, the airlines report both on-time data and the causes of delays and cancellations.
+These existing data can be used to nourish predictive models, which in turn will provide an estimate of future flight delays.

 A great variety of professions work in airports:

 No training is required to use TADA, MyDataModels solution.
-Airport professionals can use their own data without any kind of data formatting: normalization nor pre-processing, nor feature engineering.
+Airport professionals can use their own data without any kind of data formatting: normalization or pre-processing, or feature engineering.
 MyDataModels brings a self-service solution for those who have Small Data and no data scientists.

-Flight delays have severe consequences on different areas of an airport organisation: track management, luggage delivery, plane maintenance, cleaning staff, security.
-Flight delays disturb the organisation of the airport, and impact the efficiency with which the different airport professions interact, resulting in massive costs for these professionals.
+Flight delays have severe consequences on different areas of an airport organization: track management, luggage delivery, plane maintenance, cleaning staff, security.
+Flight delays disturb the organization of an airport, and impact the efficiency with which the different airport professions interact, resulting in massive costs for these professionals.

 “By using Machine Learning professionals can easily predict potential delays”